 To conclude, let $X \in \C$, and let us prove $F_X = \{\alpha \in \P(X) \mid \text{for all }x \in M(X),\, x \in \m_X(\alpha)\}$.
 We first prove the left-to-right inclusion.
 Let $\alpha\in F_X$ and $x \in M(X) = \Hom(\tmn, X)$.
 We shall prove $x \in \m_X(\alpha)$.
 We have $\m_X(\alpha)=\{ c \colon \tmn \to X \mid \P(c)(\alpha)\in F_\tmn\}$.
 So, it is enough to prove $\P(x)(\alpha) \in F_\tmn$.
 This follows from $\alpha\in F_X$ since $F$ is closed under reindexings by \cref{d:uf}\eqref{forall-reindex-ultrafilter}.
 Conversely, suppose $\alpha\notin F_X$.
 By definition of richness, there is $c\colon\tmn\to X$ such that $\P(c)(\alpha) \notin F_\tmn$, so that $c\notin\m_X(\alpha)$. \end{proof}

 We want to get a model out of a universal ultrafilter also in the non-rich case.
 To do so, we will produce a rich theory out of the non-rich one.
 For this, the idea is to extend the language $\C$ by adding new constants meant to witness the failure of universal closures of the formulas not belonging to the universal ultrafilter $F$.
 Once the constants are added, we interpret the formulas in $F$ in the extended language $\C'$, producing a new class of formulas $G$.
-However, $G$ might fail to be a universal ultrafilter in the extended language because of the new formulas involving the new constants.
-To remedy this, we will use the universal ultrafilter lemma (relying on the axiom of choice) to extend $G$ to a universal ultrafilter $F'$ in the extended language (\cref{l:extension}).
-However, now we might lack some witnesses for the new formulas (involving the new constants) not belonging to $F'$.
+However, $G$ may fail to be a universal ultrafilter in the extended language because of the new formulas involving the new constants.
+To repair this, we will use the universal ultrafilter lemma (which relies on the axiom of choice) to extend $G$ to a universal ultrafilter $F'$ in the extended language (\cref{l:extension}).
+But now we may lack witnesses for some new formulas (involving new constants) not belonging to $F'$.
 This calls for an iterative process, where at each step we add new constants and use the universal ultrafilter lemma: the rich theory will be obtained as a colimit after $\omega$ many steps (\cref{t:extension-to-rich}).

-In the following lemma, we address a single iteration of this process.
-This, together with the universal ultrafilter lemma, forms the technical core of the paper.
+The following lemma addresses a single iteration of this process.
+Together with the universal ultrafilter lemma, it forms the technical core of the paper.